Signal Wiring

 Signal Lifecycle

-Signals are scoped to the controller's lifetime.
+Signals are scoped to the request lifetime.
 They are available only during the current request.
-Canvas initializes them before controller execution and cleans them up automatically afterward, including when exceptions occur.
+Canvas discovers and initializes signals on both the controller and all active aspects before execution, and cleans them up automatically afterward — including when exceptions occur.
 No manual cleanup is needed in application code.